wmbest2/rats/README.md

 * Concurrent Test Running on all devices connected
 * Filter Devices for a particular run
  * Device count filter so you don't piss off your coworkers
- * Strict mode and Serial Specification for cases where you must run a particular subset of devices
+ * Strict filtering mode and Serial filters for cases where you must run a particular subset of devices
 * Easy to use Api for extra info

 ###Whats Missing / What's to come